-Table XX.

 Impact of Daily News Engagement

 We used disaggregated multilevel models to examine the effect of daily news engagement on same-day negative affect, positive affect, anxiety, and depression.
 These models included both between-person and within-person predictors along with covariates (day of the week and the relevant outcome on the previous day).